Rise of nationalism in the Ottoman Empire: Serbs

-The immediate cause for the start of the First Serbian Uprising (1804–13) was mismanagement of the province by renegade Janissary troops (known as Dahije) who had seized power.
-While the Serbian population first rose up against the Dahije, their quick success fueled the desire of national liberation and led to a full-fledged war.
+The immediate cause for the start of the First Serbian Uprising (1804–13) was the mismanagement of the province by renegade Janissary troops (known as Dahije) who had seized power.
+While the Serbian population first rose up against the Dahije, their quick success fueled the desire for national liberation and led to a full-fledged war.
 Though unsuccessful, this rebellion paved the way for the Second Serbian Uprising of 1815, which eventually succeeded.

 Serbia became a center of resistance to Ottomans, actively or secretly supporting liberation movements in neighboring Serb-inhabited lands, especially Bosnia, Herzegovina and Macedonia, as well other Christian-inhabited lands, such as Greece.
-It resulted to Herzegovina uprising in 1875, and Serbian-Turkish wars (1876-1878).
+It resulted to Herzegovina uprising in 1875, and Serbian-Turkish wars (1876–1878).
 In 1903, Serbian Chetnik Organization was founded in aim to liberate Old Serbia (Kosovo and Macedonia), which was on territories of Kosovo Vilayet and Macedonian vilayets under Ottoman rule.
 The Serbian–Ottoman conflict culminated in the First Balkan War of 1912.